Panoramic Easter Eggs are a fun Easter craft for kids! They are decorated with frosting, flowers, jellybeans and little bunnies and chicks.

 If you have frosting flowers or other decorations for the outside of the egg, now is the time to put them on.
 Use a small dab of royal frosting to secure them to the egg.
 Decorate to your desire with any additional frosting.

-Once it has set, your egg is complete!
-To save it for future Easters, wrap it carefully in paper or plastic and store it in a box in a safe place.
+Once it has set, your Panoramic Easter Eggs are complete!
+To save it for future Easters, wrap them carefully in paper or plastic and store them in a box in a safe place.
 Do not refrigerate the egg and do not attempt to eat it!
-Stored properly, your egg can be saved for years!
-(Just ask my friend, Abby, she still has hers from when my Mom came to our 2nd grade class and made them.
+Stored properly, your egg can be saved for years.
+Just ask my friend, Abby, she still has hers from when my Mom came to our 2nd grade class and made them.
 You will see in the comments below that Peggy still has eggs she made 40 years ago!